iiasa/message_ix/doc/macro.rst

    This will result in longer solving times, but will guarantee overcoming the issue.

 .. note:: This solution has been implemented as part of the MESSAGE-MACRO iterations process.
-   During the iterations, a check is performed on the solution status (LP status (5)) of MESSAGE.
+   During the iterations, a check is performed on the solution status of MESSAGE.
+   When solving with unscaled infeasibilities, in GAMS, the `modelstat` will be ``1`` (Optimal) and the `solvestat` will be ``4`` (Terminated by Solver).
-   If the solution status is found to show the solution is "optimal with unscaled infeasibilities", then a secondary CPLEX configuration file is used.
+   In this case, a secondary CPLEX configuration file is used for subsequent solving of the MESSAGE model.
    The secondary CPLEX configuration file :file:`message_ix\model\cplex.op2` is a duplicate of :file:`message_ix\model\cplex.opt` with the addition of the argument `barcrossalg = 2`.
    This secondary CPLEX configuration file is generated together with the primary CPLEX configuration file in :file:`message_ix\models.py`.
+   Further information on the status description of GAMS can be found `here <http://www.gamsworld.org/performance/status_codes.htm>`_.
+   These differ from those reported by `CPLEX <https://www.tu-chemnitz.de/mathematik/discrete/manuals/cplex/doc/refman/html/appendixB.html>`_.

 3. Adjust CPLEX's convergence criterion, `epopt` (this is distinct from the `convergence_criterion` of the MESSAGE_MACRO algorithm).
    In :mod:`message_ix`, :data:`.DEFAULT_CPLEX_OPTIONS` sets this to ``1e-6`` by default.